July 21, 2021

 “It’s finding the balance of understanding people’s needs and creating environments that encourage productive working.”

-Dan Bladen, Co-Founder and CEO at Chargifi explains: “The needs and attitudes of workers have always varied across every business and sector, not to mention location.
+Dan Bladen, Co-Founder and CEO at Kadence explains: “The needs and attitudes of workers have always varied across every business and sector, not to mention location.
 Throw in a pandemic, working from home and now returning to the office – demands are going to be different for everyone.
 As a Brit living in San Francisco, I’ve witnessed these varying workplace cultures firsthand and therefore appreciate how all employers must adapt to fit the specific needs of their staff.
 There’s no single solution; employers have to listen to their teams and empower them to do their jobs well, whilst making the transition back to the office desirable and exciting.
 It’s finding the balance of understanding people’s needs and creating environments that encourage productive working.”

 Office design was also highlighted to be top of workers’ minds, with one in three employees expecting more collaborative office zones to be made available when they return to the office (34 percent).
-Chargifi’s study also suggests that workers expect more competition for the best desks or areas in the office (33 percent).
+Kadence’s study also suggests that workers expect more competition for the best desks or areas in the office (33 percent).

 Bladen adds: “It’s hard to please everyone, but these results show that generally speaking, neither US or UK employees wish to work at home or in the office on a full-time basis.
 The future of how and where we work must embrace and encourage a blend of both to unlock the best potential of its people.
 Involving employees in the decision-making process and offering them more control over how and where they connect and collaborate with each other provides the perfect opportunity to increase engagement.”